SrinathS-Biomed/SrinathS-Biomed/README.md

-- Hi, I’m Srinath S
+# Hi, I’m Srinath S 👋
-- I’m a software and hardware enthusiast
-- I’m currently learning a bachelor's degree in Biomedical Engineering
+I'm a passionate **software and hardware enthusiast** currently pursuing a **Bachelor's degree in Biomedical Engineering**.

-- I’m looking to collaborate on AI in Medicine
+🔍 I'm interested in **AI in Medicine** and open to collaborations in this field.
-- You can reach me at srinathsenthil42@gmail.com
+📫 You can reach me at: srinathsenthil42@gmail.com

+### 🛠️ Projects I've Built
-- I've made some projects on my own to assist medical professionals, like
+I've developed several projects aimed at assisting medical professionals, including:

-- IOT based real time heart rate measurement,
-- IR based non invasive blood glucose measurement,
-- Digital stethoscope, and
-- A standalone windows application for medical image analysis and brain tumour detection
+- **IoT-based Real-Time Heart Rate Monitor**
+- **IR-based Non-Invasive Blood Glucose Measurement**
+- **Digital Stethoscope**
+- **Standalone Windows Application for Medical Image Analysis & Brain Tumor Detection**

+> All projects are built independently with a focus on real-world biomedical applications.

+- 🌱 *Currently learning:* Python, MATLAB, Embedded C, ML for healthcare and Java.
+- 💬 *Ask me about:* Biomedical devices and circuit design
+- ⚡ *Fun fact:* I treat soldering as therapy 😄